jppage/code-test/README.md

 The application uses Scanner which reads the log file line by line rather than in its entirety.
 Once a pair of lines are detected they are persisted and removed from the map.
 This approach means that the application will scale to process very large log files.

-### To do
+### To Do

+Add further tests covering negative scenarios e.g. bad data in the file.
-The application needs to be stress tested using a large log file.
+Stress test the application using a large log file.